Do you love pie, but stress about the crust? Welcome to a very large club.

 Never fear.
 Homemade pies aren’t just for those people who were born with the domestic gene.
 After making this graham cracker crust, you will be able to start your very own new club called “Look, Ma, I Made a Pie!”

-This graham cracker pie crust is buttery, crunchy, and a cinch to make.
-This crust is your first lesson on Day One of Pie School.
+This graham cracker crust is buttery, crunchy, and a cinch to make.
+This recipe is your first lesson on Day One of Pie School.

 Just crush some graham crackers—you can do that, right?
 Now, mix them with a little sugar and melted butter, press them into a pie pan, and bake.
 In the words of the famous Ina Garten, how easy is that?